 Whereas there is a land base of approximately 2,479 hectares (6,125 acres), the Integrated Growth Strategy 2010, in consideration of a variety of development constraints, compresses that land base to 279 hectares (689 acres) of easily and directly developable land.
 There is an adequate supply of vacant lots and designated residential and future development land to easily meet the expected demand for housing over the next 20 years.
 At a growth rate of 1.0% per annum, about 617 additional units will be required over the next 20 years.
 At a growth rate of 1.8% per annum, approximately 1,131 additional units will be required over the next 20 years.
-At a growth rate of 20 years.
 At a growth rate of 3.5% per annum, about 2,774 additional units will be required over the next 20 years.
-(If the household formation size decreases from 2.6 to 2.3 persons per household over the next 20 years additional units by 2030.
-A 1.8% per annum growth rate would generate 696 additional units by 2030.
-A 1.8% per annum growth rate would generate 3,135 additional units by 2030.)
+(If the household formation size decreases from 2.6 to 2.3 persons per household over the next 20 years additional units would be required.
+A 1.0 % per annum growth rate would generate 696 additional units by 2030.
+A 1.8% per annum growth rate would generate 1,278 additional units by 2030.
+A 3.5% per annum growth rate would generate 3,135 additional units by 2030.)